Program

 Overview

-We welcome law enforcement professionals from across the nation to join this extended program, offered through an online and in-person hybrid format.
+We welcome law enforcement professionals from all agencies across the nation to join this extended program, which is offered offered through an online and in-person hybrid format.

 Format and Delivery